taktran/espruino-playground/README.md

 ## Development

-To run the grunt task to watch file changes and deploy automatically (using [grunt-espruino](https://www.npmjs.org/package/grunt-espruino)), run:
+To run the grunt task to watch file changes and deploy automatically to the espruino (using [grunt-espruino](https://www.npmjs.org/package/grunt-espruino)), run:

-    grunt espruino:file
+    grunt watchFile:file

-    # eg,
+where `file` is the filename (excluding the `.js` extension), stored in `bin/espruino`.

-    grunt espruino:led
+eg, to watch `bin/espruino/led.js`

-The file needs to be configured in `Gruntfile.js`.
+    grunt watchFile:led

 ## Testing